dmtkfs/api-sprawl-scanner/README.md

 # API‑Sprawl Scanner (Pure‑Nmap Edition)

+Scans any CIDR block with Nmap, fingerprints ports 80/443 (or custom) and writes a collapsible Markdown inventory of every live web service.

 Map every web service in a CIDR block with **one command**.

 * **Single‑file** Python 3 script (`scan.py`)
 * Uses **Nmap** only – no Masscan or raw packet tricks
 * Outputs a Markdown report in `reports/`
   (collapsible http‑enum details for each host)

+---

 ## Quick start